 - LATCH installation (can be any seat)

-Ideally, these seat checks are done with actual parents while an instructor observes.
-For this reason, it is very important to try to schedule to work with an instructor well before your expiration date.
+Ideally, these seat checks are done with actual caregivers while an Instructor observes.
+This is why it’s so important to try to schedule to work with an Instructor well before your expiration date.
 At the Instructor’s discretion, mock scenarios may be used as a substitute, but an actual vehicle must be used for all installations.
 The National CPS Board Seat Check Guidelines have more information.